-My specialty is working with creative teenagers, joining with them and helping them build their understanding of themselves and their purpose.
+My specialty is working with creatives, gifted teenagers and their families.
+Working teens is a passion of mine; joining with them and helping them build their understanding of themselves and their purpose.
 You have found a place for expression, organizing thoughts and making changes to improve life for yourself and those you love.
 Despite faith base, we are in the business of healing through honesty and hard work.

 Art supplies are at hand.
 A whiteboard is used regularly to create visuals, lists and maps of what is being shared in session.
 With a keurig, my scensi candle and all the craft supplies you can imagine, my office is a haven for the creative-at-heart.